 BUT PLEASE DO NOT USE FLAVOURED AEROPLANE JELLY IN THIS TRIFLE!!!!

 I promise you, it is so crazy simple to make real juice flavoured jelly!
-All you have to do is use flavourless Aeroplane jelly (called “Create a Jelly“, sold at Woolies, Coles etc) instead of flavoured Aeroplane jelly, and use cranberry juice instead of water.
+All you have to do is use gelatine which is very cheap and easy to use!

 I think the reason why it makes such a difference to use real Cranberry Juice for the jelly instead of flavoured Aeroplane Jelly is because there is so much of it in the trifle.
 Also, the jelly is slightly more concentrated in flavour than when you make it per the packet directions because the liquid to crystals ratio is lower, to ensure the jelly is firm enough to withstand the weight of everything piled on top of it.

 Other than that, I have no other trifle rules.
 In fact, I’m pretty relaxed about everything else.
-Use whatever cake you want for the base – even Christmas cake.
+Use whatever cake you want for the base – store bought or homemade madeira, Pound Cake or Vanilla Cake, even Christmas cake.
 Use homemade or store bought custard.
 Use any fruit you want – even canned is fine.
 I’d even say it’s pretty ok to use whipped cream out of a spray can over using flavoured Aeroplane jelly!!!